fashion-ai-dev/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Personalization API
+# Getting Started with Fashion.AI

 Welcome to the Fashion.AI Personalization API documentation.
-This API allows you to integrate advanced personalization and recommendation features into your fashion e-commerce.
+This comprehensive guide will help you integrate advanced personalization and recommendation features into your fashion e-commerce platform.

 ## Objective